rfresh2/ZenithProxy/README.md

 Minecraft proxy/bot intended for use on 2b2t.org.

-Unlike a traditional MC bot, you can login to it like a normal MC server and control the account.
+Unlike a traditional MC bot, you can login to it as a normal MC server and control the account.

 The primary purpose is to have accounts always online in-game and securely shared by multiple people.